rheamall/Dashboards/Power BI/Airbnb London/README.md

 was used to create the Power BI dashboard.

+I also used DAX queries to create new columns and measures, which refined the dataset further.

 **User-Friendly Interface:** The dashboard has an intuitive and visually appealing interface designed to facilitate ease of navigation and interaction.
 I designed it to be suitable for users with varying levels of technical expertise.

 ### Concluding Remarks